Call / WhatsApp: +61.402.222217 | Gday@AustralianCricketTours.com

 Highgate Cricket Club / Crouch End Cricket Club

 Between three of London’s famed parks Hampstead Heath, Highgate Wood, and Alexandra Park, in the bottom of the valley, amidst some of London’s most valuable real estate, at the end of an easily missed drive aptly called ‘Greenways’ you will find not 1, nor 2, or even 3, but 4 cricket clubs separated by boundary ropes and decades of spiteful tradition.
 If you live local and looking for a choice of clubs without going far from home, set among the weeping willows and lost-ball oak forests of NW London are neighbours Crouch End CC and Highgate CC.
-Cricketing desires aside, play must Highgate Cricket Club to over-indulge on the 'spoils of tea' created by their Thai chef, and play Crouch End Cricket Club for the Jalfrezi that hampers your running between wickets.
+Cricketing desires aside, play Highgate Cricket Club to over-indulge on the 'spoils of tea' created by their Thai chef, and play Crouch End Cricket Club for the Jalfrezi that hampers your running between wickets.
 Win or lose after play shenanigans long into the evening on their beer terraces is one way to forget your woeful day on the field.

 Australian Cricket Tours - Nepotists Cricket Club Legendary Opener Carl Hoar Takes Strike At Crouch End Cricket Club | London